wena04/INFO-201-Final-Project/README.md

-# Title of Your Final Project Here
+# Global Temperature and Global Economy
 ## INFO 201 "Foundational Skills for Data Science"

-Authors: Your names here
+Authors: Anthony Wen, Ici Su, Janet Huang, Eric Zhong

 For the Final Project -- Data Wrangling, add the following to this code repository: